NassimOuannoughi/YtDlpGui/readme.md

 # YtDlpGUI

-A simple GUI wrapper for `yt-dlp`, created to make the process of downloading youtube videos easier and more secure than using "youtube to mp3" websites.
+A simple GUI wrapper for `yt-dlp`, created to make the process of downloading YouTube videos easier and more secure than using "youtube to mp3" websites.
 It is a practice project, I was curious about learning how to make GUI with PyQt6.

 ## Motivation